 In most cases, the answer is no. If your ruby ring came with a “replacement” appraisal or was appraised for insurance purposes, the appraisal value is the retail value of your ruby ring.
-And, as we mentioned previously, the retail value of a ruby ring is usually 3 times more than the manufacturing cost.
+And, as we mentioned previously, the retail value of a ruby ring is usually 3 times more than the manufacturing cost of the jewelry.

-However, if prior to selling your ruby ring, you take the ring to a jewelry appraiser and ask for a re-sell price estimate, you usually will be able to receive a cash offer that is closer to that price, depending on the accuracy of the appraisal.
+However, if prior to selling your ruby ring, you take the ring to a jewelry appraiser and ask for a re-sell price estimate, you usually will be able to receive a cash offer that is closer to that price, depending on the experience of the appraiser and accuracy of the ruby appraisal.

 5) Can I sell my ruby ring for a good price even if it is not accompanied by a lab report?

-You can sell ruby ring to our jewelry buyers, regardless of whether or not your ring is accompanied by a lab report.
+You can sell ruby ring or loose Burmese ruby to our jewelry buyers, regardless of whether or not your ring is accompanied by a lab report.
 However, if you do have a lab report for your ruby ring from a respected gems lab (such as GIA) do let us know because this will help us to evaluate the ruby’s correct value.